S3 method for class 'formula'

 Conditional_Dominance

 Matrix of conditional dominance values.
-Each row represents an element in .obj; each column represents a number of elements from .obj in a subset.
+Each row represents a name in .obj; each column represents a number of names included in .fct.

 Complete_Dominance